peerhaven/peerhaven/CONTRIBUTING.md

 The two repositories created before 2020 – `peerhaven` and `web` – have `master` instead of `main` branches; use whichever is present.)

 Please submit an issue with your suggestion, especially if you're not part of the core team, before starting to work on code.
-Let's make sure your changes are actually in line with what peerhaven is trying to achieve.
+Let's make sure your changes are actually in line with what Peerhaven is trying to achieve.
 Also, check open pull requests.
 Please keep code and documentation in sync and update the documentation in parallel.

-We're using the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) development model introduced by Vincent Driessen in 2010.
+We use the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) development model introduced by Vincent Driessen in 2010.

 Please note that anybody with _write_ permission is supposed to push only to temporary branches (`feature`, `release` and `hotfix`); changes to `develop` and `main` branches are merged by [pull requests](https://help.github.com/articles/about-pull-requests/) after code review.
 To avoid unverified merge commits (which happen if you merge via the GitHub web app) ([example](https://github.com/peerhaven/peerhaven/commit/60f1f6f6e2fc804d6761454fe6d8e79916c74802)), merge via the command line: